Namespace: Java

-import statements can be used to import all symbols in a package, called a glob import, which is similar to using namespace in C++.
+import statements can be used to import all symbols in a package, called a wildcard import, which is similar to using namespace in C++.
 For instance, writing import java.util.*; imports all classes in the java.util package.
 This however, can cause symbol pollution within a file.
 Furthermore, using glob import statements on packages that have classes with the same name can cause ambiguity, and will fail to compile.
 However, java.lang.* is implicitly imported into all Java source files by default.